shaiqur/shaiqur/projects/deep-insight.md

 # A Separate Challenge — Displaying Private Video Frames in Tableau

 One of the more unusual problems involved visualization.

-We had huge amount (in TB) of research video data**.
+We had huge amount (in TB) of research video data.
 For analysis, frames were extracted at approximately **1 FPS** and stored in S3.

 Researchers wanted to view those images alongside analytical information inside Tableau dashboards.
 That created a security and architecture problem.

 ### Why the obvious options did not work

 The S3 bucket contained sensitive research imagery.
 Making the bucket public simply so Tableau could display an image was not acceptable.
 Using additional analytical services for every image access could also introduce unnecessary cost.

 But Tableau could display images when provided with image URLs and could work with data coming from PostgreSQL.